Canop/bench-config-deserializers/README.md

 ## JSON

+JSON is a subset of both Hjson and JSON5, that's why a JSON file can be used to benchmark their parsers.

 The [serde-json](https://docs.rs/serde_json/), [deser_hjson](https://docs.rs/deser-hjson/), [sonic-rs](https://docs.rs/sonic-rs/), and [json5](https://docs.rs/json5) deserializers are measured with the same JSON file built by serde_json with `to_string_pretty`.

 serde_json and sonic_rs are advantaged here, because they don't need to test for meany things you'd normally find in configurations: comments, multi-line texts, alternate ways to write data.